Color Therapy – Healing Colors, Calming Colors & The Chakra System

 - It can be used for adults, teenagers, and children equally

-Color therapy is best used in conjunction with other more traditional forms of treatment in a holistic setting.
-By looking at color therapy along with other treatments, you will help ensure that you are not forgetting or neglecting any element of your health and well-being.
+Color therapy is best used in conjunction with other, more traditional forms of treatment in a holistic setting.
+By looking at color therapy and other treatments, you will help ensure that you are not forgetting or neglecting any element of your health and well-being.

-So now that you have a deeper understanding of how color therapy works and how it may be applied in a practical setting, let’s take a closer look at the colors and go over how those will influence you.
+So now that you have a deeper understanding of how color therapy works and how it may be applied in a practical setting let’s take a closer look at the colors and review how those will influence you.

 A Primer On Colors

-When assessing the colors utilized in color therapy, you need to look at them from many different angles.
+When assessing the colors utilized in color therapy, you must look at them from many angles.
 First, you want to know the meaning of the color and the psychology behind it.

-From there, you also want to know benefits that the color can bring when used in a therapeutic setting.
+From there, you also want to know the benefits of color when used in a therapeutic setting.

 Let’s go over each color and give you this information.

-Red is the color that has the longest length in the visible spectrum of light and also offers the lowest overall rates of vibration.
+Red is the color with the longest length in the visible spectrum of light and offers the lowest overall rates of vibration.
 It’s associated with your root chakra, otherwise known as Muladhara.

-The meaning behind love is typically love and romance, which is one reason why we associated red roses as a romantic gift or its often said that red is the color of seduction.
-Women also often paint their lips a bright red to attract men, once again for this reason.
+The meaning behind love is typically love and romance, which is one reason why we associate red roses as a romantic gift, or it’s often said that red is the color of seduction.
+Women also often paint their lips a bright red to attract men, once again, for this reason.

 The Benefits Of Red

-Using the color red in a therapeutic setting, you can possibly achieve:
+Using the color red in a therapeutic setting, you can achieve the following: